 To prevent the generated system event logs and dump files from filling up the hard disk, the log and dump files are automatically rotated when the maximum allowed file size is reached or when the maximum storage duration expires.
 As soon as the total size of the files exceeds the configured limit, the oldest files are automatically deleted.

-The following types of system events are stored on the /var partition of a Kaspersky NGFW device:
+The following types of system events are stored in the /var section of a Kaspersky NGFW device:

-in journald.conf.A certain disk space quota is allocated for each file type (see the table below).
+/var section is exhausted."SystemMaxUse=" in journald.conf./var section is exhausted.A certain disk space quota is allocated for each file type (see the table below).

 Maximum allowed file size